calebyhan/fidhacks25/README.md

 Learning the importance of prioritizing tasks.

 ## What's next for Kudos
 Our plans for Kudos are to expand our user base, implement an improved and seamless UI, and add more tools within the website.
 These tools include more profile customization, more reactions towards posts, and monitored replies to the posts.
+We also wish to integrate Firebase Storage to implement profile pictures and general user media uploads.